ansible-collections/dellemc.os10/roles/os10_route_map/README.md

 This role facilitates the configuration of route-map attributes.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The route-map role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The route-map role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------